mohanmca/MohanLearningGround/src/main/md/golang/27_golang.md

         1. Caller and Callee both are adjusted for methods //not for function
     1. When method receives reciver as a pointer argument, caller can use with &argument or ```argument```
     1. Go interprets the statement v.Scale(5) as (&v).Scale(5) since the Scale method has a pointer receiver.
-    1. Go interprets the statement v.Scale(5) as (&v).Scale(5) since the Scale method has a pointer receiver.
     1. **All methods on a given type should have either value or pointer receivers, but not a ~~mixture of both~~.**
 1. For function, if argument is pointer, caller has to use with &argument